KNS00/Instrument-recommendations/README.md

 This repository contains the report for my project on building and fine-tuning web recommender systems using the [Musical Instruments dataset from the Amazon Review data 2023](https://amazon-reviews-2023.github.io/data_processing/5core.html).

+The [slides](https://github.com/KNS00/Instrument-recommendations/blob/main/presentation_readable.pdf) provide an overview of what was developed in the project.

 # Code Structure
 The notebooks contain code for the following parts:

 * Initialization: pre-processing of data.
 * CF: fine-tuning and evaluation of the CF models.
 * NLP: text processing and building the Word2Vec content based recommender system.
-* Hybrid: building the parallel hybrid and the LLM-content-based system.
+* Hybrid: building the parallel hybrid and the Llama-3.2-1B content-based system.